viewmaster111/SpeedTest-1/README.md

 #Upcoming maintenance!

+*Update* The maintenance isn't quite done, but it's been taken out of maintenance mode for now

 After this week, maintenance will be done bi-weekly.
 A Schedule of down times - no more than a few hours will be posted soon.

 Update: [here](https://github.com/jdc20181/SpeedTest/blob/gh-pages/maintenance.pdf) is the PDF of the schedule.
 Few notes: Not written in stone, The release dates are not guaranteed, not all were included.
 More or less maintenance could occur.